-Today we will do some mathematical graphing and load the cells of excel with data obtained externally from dos files, from web pages and from a perl output screen.
+Today we will do some mathematical graphing and load the cells of excel with data obtained externally from dos files, from web pages and from a Python output screen.
 This is a very important feature that will save you a lot of work if you take time to learn the process.

 Now open excel and paste this data into the cell A1.
 What is the problem??
 Well how do we put the second number into the B column.
 Its easy.
 Just click on the Data tab and take note of the Text to Columns icon within Data Tools.
 Hmmm.
 Double click it.
 Leave the Delimited set and select Next>.
 Click the space Delimiter.
 Do it again, and again.
 See what happens?
 Its puts it into two columns and back into one.
 Leave it on two and click Finish.
 We should have the data in two columns as desired.